Andrew Cunningham, 1st Viscount Cunningham of Hyndhope: Association with Cowan

 Cunningham saw much action in the interwar years.
 In 1919, he commanded the S-class destroyer Seafire, on duty in the Baltic.
 The Communists, the White Russians, several varieties of Latvian nationalists and the Germans were trying to control Latvia; the British Government had recognised Latvia's independence after the Treaty of Brest-Litovsk.
 It was on this voyage that Cunningham first met Admiral Walter Cowan.
 Cunningham was impressed by Cowan's methods, specifically his navigation of the potentially dangerous seas, with thick fog and minefields threatening the fleet.

 Throughout several potentially problematic encounters with German forces trying to undermine the Latvian independence movement, Cunningham exhibited "good self control and judgement".
 Cowan was quoted as saying "Commander Cunningham has on one occasion after another acted with unfailing promptitude and decision, and has proved himself an Officer of exceptional valour and unerring resolution."

 He was promoted to the rank of captain, effective 31 December 1919.
 For his actions in the Baltic, Cunningham was awarded a second bar to his DSO, gazetted in March 1920.
 His first appointment as a Captain was President of the Naval Inter-Allied Commission of Control in Heligoland.
-On his return from the Baltic in 1922, he was appointed captain of the 6th Destroyer Flotilla.
-Further commands were to follow; the 1st Destroyer Flotilla in 1923, and the destroyer base, HMS Columbine, at Port Edgar in the Firth of Forth, from 1924 to 1926.
+On his return from the Baltic in 1922, he was appointed captain of the 6th Destroyer Flotilla, then the 1st Destroyer Flotilla later in the year, and the naval base, HMS Columbine, at Port Edgar in the Firth of Forth, from 1924 to 1926.
 Cunningham renewed his association with Vice Admiral Cowan between 1926 and 1928, when Cunningham was flag captain and chief staff officer to Cowan while serving on the North America and West Indies Squadron, based at the Royal Naval Dockyard in the Imperial fortress colony of Bermuda, with shore headquarters at Admiralty House in Pembroke.
 In his memoirs Cunningham made clear the "high regard" in which he held Cowan, and the many lessons he learned from him during their two periods of service together.

 The late 1920s found Cunningham back in the UK participating in courses at the Army's Senior Officers' School at Sheerness, as well as at the Imperial Defence College.
 While Cunningham was at the Imperial Defence College, in 1929, he married Nona Byatt (daughter of Horace Byatt, MA; the couple had no children).
 After a year at the College, Cunningham was given command of his first big ship; the battleship Rodney.
 Eighteen months later, he was appointed commodore of HMS Pembroke, the Royal Naval Barracks, Chatham.